ts-defold/tsd-template-war-battles/README.md

     ![ui gui](app/doc/ui.jpg)

-8. <kbd>Right click</kbd> the folder "main" in the *Assets* view and select <kbd>New ▸ Gui Script</kbd>.
-Name this new file "ui" (full name "ui.gui_script").
+8. Create a new TypeScript file in the "src/scripts" folder.
+Call the new file "ui.gui_script.ts".

 9. Go back to "ui.gui" and select the root node in the *Outline*.
-Set the *Script* property to the file "/main/ui.gui_script" that you just created.
+Set the *Script* property to the file "/scripts/ui.gui_script" that you just created.
 Now if we add this Gui as a component to a game object the Gui will be displayed and the script will run.

 10. Open "main.collection".